fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ## Summary
 [summary]: #summary

 The main goal of this feature is to address the pains of dealing with implicitly nullable reference types by providing syntax and behavior that distinguishes between nullable and non-nullable reference types.
-This will be done in lockstep with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by respecting and emitting the same metadata that C# emits.

 Conceptually, reference types can be thought of as having two forms: